comingkms/MicrobioAMR/README.md

 <img width="2167" height="726" alt="MicrobioAMR" src="https://github.com/user-attachments/assets/25796628-7790-419c-a8d8-d09e1727542e" />

-# All-in-one pipeline designed to evaluate amplicon sequencing data for resistome and microbiome
+# All-in-one pipeline designed to evaluate amplicon sequencing data for resistome and microbiome analyses

 MicrobiotAMR (MAMR) is a Python script that facilitates the analysis of amplicon sequencing data for the 16s rRNA gene and the Illumina Antimicrobial Resistance Research Panel, with the additional capability of performing correlation analysis to identify "potential" antimicrobial-resistant bacteria.